svigild/svigild/README.md

 <h1 align="center">Hi, I'm Sergio 👋 </h1>

 ## About me
-- I'm a multi platform developer 💻📱
+- I'm a multiplatform developer with a focus on web development and mobile app development 💻📱
 - I'm currently studying a Higher Degree in Multiplatform Application Development 📚

 ## Contact me